Hinata-no-Tsuki-Translations/patch/machine_translated/README.md

-## Steps to translate with Google translate Document upload
+## Translate with Google translate Document upload

 1. Convert all src files to docx file by placing in `to_docx` folder and running `to_docx.py`
 2. Upload docx files to Google translate one at a time and save translated docx file to `from_docx` folder